Brody King: Independent circuit (2018–2019)

 In 2018, he made his debut for Pro Wrestling Guerilla (PWG) at Neon Knights, losing to Adam Brooks.
 At Time Is A Flat Circle he defeated Douglas James, Eli Everfly and Jake Atlas in a Fatal-4-Way match.
 He received a title shot against then-champion Walter at Threemendous V which he lost, but his performance was highly praised.
 He participated in the 2018 Battle of Los Angeles tournament where he defeated PCO in the first round, but was defeated by Trevor Lee in the second round.
 At their following event he lost to Timothy Thatcher.
 Brody King wrestled next for PWG at their January 18, 2019, show Hand of Doom.
 He defeated Jungle Boy at the event.

 On August 31, 2018, at All American Wrestling's AAW Defining Moment 2018 King won the AAW Heavyweight Championship from A. C. H..
 He would successfully defend the title against Pentagon Jr. and Eddie Kingston before losing the title to Sami Callihan on December 29, 2018.
 On November 16 and 17 King appeared on two Game Changer Wrestling (GCW) events.
 The first night he defeated Hardcore Holly and the second night he lost a GCW Heavyweight Championship match against Nick Gage.
 In November 2018, King allied with Marty Scurll during a World Series Wrestling's tour, forming a tag team known as Villain Enterprises.
 They would win the WSW Tag Team Championship during that same tour.
 His last match of 2018 would be for Suburban Fight Pro against Darby Allin.

+National Wrestling Alliance (2019)

 Along with PCO, King participated in the 2019 Crockett Cup tournament.
 King and PCO defeated Royce Isaacs and Thomas Laitmer in the finals to win the cup and the vacant NWA World Tag Team Championship.